It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Overprotective Dad: Bolin mentioned that he wouldn't be too happy in regards to Jinora's relationship with Kai.
 Also, when Korra insinuates earlier on how Jinora has a "connection" to Kai, he seems rather perturbed.

-- Papa Wolf: Dear Lord, yes.
-Not just to his blood children but Team Korra as well.
-He will use his bending to its full power to protect them.
+- Not just to his blood children but Team Korra as well.

-- In book three, when he's asking around for Jinora, one of the new airbenders says that she was with Kai.
+- In Book 3, when he's asking around for Jinora, one of the new airbenders says that she was with Kai.
 He... didn't sound all that pleased when they called the latter her "boyfriend".

-- Parental Substitute: While Korra's parents are still alive, they're still in the South Pole.
+- While Korra's parents are still alive, they're also in the South Pole.
 Tenzin seems to be like an Honorary Uncle, and treats Korra much more warmly than all of the other authority figures (who either think she's a nuisance, or manipulate her).
 Korra also eats at the family table rather than with the Air Acolytes, suggesting a closer relationship than merely master/student.

 - Parents as People: He dismisses Jinora's obvious spiritual prowess mainly due to his own wounded pride, self-confidence, and perceived inadequacy as Korra's mentor.
 Thankfully, he gets over it.